How To Not Waste Your Family Holiday: 12 Top Tips To Make A Good One Great

 5. If you travel, stick to one base if possible.

-Packing, traveling, then unpacking is seriously stressful.
-Sure it’s part of the holiday, but staying put in one place is generally better than dividing the time over two or more places.
+Staying in more than one place can add a sense of excitement, but packing, traveling, then unpacking is seriously stressful.
+That’s why staying put in one place is generally better than dividing the time over two or more places.

 On this point, I can’t resist a small jab at our over-estimation of overseas family holidays.
 Not only do they cost an arm and a leg, but with the hectic travel and itinerary involved, they tend to be way more stressful and less rejuvenating than a trip that would have come in at 10% of the price.
 That said, if I had the means, of course I’d take my kids to see the world.